Woolyenough/The-Woolinator/README.md

 If you would like to have it added to your server, you may contact me: `@woolyenough`

 ## Attribution
-- [discord.py](https://github.com/Rapptz/discord.py) - a Discord API wrapper
+- [discord.py](https://github.com/Rapptz/discord.py) - a Discord API wrapper which was used
 - [R. Danny](https://github.com/Rapptz/RoboDanny) - many of The Woolinator's features & design choices were inspired by the R. Danny bot

 ## Licence